What is a House in Multiple Occupation - HMO?

 Applying for a licence

-If your property requires a licence, you can apply by using the link below.
-Customers will need to log in or sign up to My Services before applying.
+If your property requires a licence, you can apply here, you can also renew or make variations to an existing licence.
+Customers will need to log in or sign up to My Services to apply

 HMO licensing register